Mohammed bin Rashid issues the Human Resources Management Law for Dubai Executives

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister, may God protect him, in his capacity as Ruler of the Emirate of Dubai, issued Law No. (8) of 2021 regarding the management of human resources for executives in the Dubai government, whose provisions apply to working civilian executives In the departments governed by the Dubai Government’s Human Resources Management Law No. (8) of 2018, and it is enforced from the date of its issuance and published in the Official Gazette.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister, in his capacity as Ruler of the Emirate of Dubai, issued Law No. (8) of 2021 regarding the management of human resources for executives in the government of Dubai, the provisions of which are applied to civilian executives working in the subject departments Dubai Government’s Human Resources Management Law No. (8) of 2018, enforced from the date of its issuance, and published in the Official Gazette.

-According to the law, the Dubai Government’s Human Resources Department is responsible for correcting the status of executives who continue to serve on the date this law is in force in accordance with its provisions, provided that the employees who have been granted the total salary of the financial degree assigned to the Executive Director, and who do not occupy any of the job titles specified in this law continue to Obtaining the same gross salaries and financial benefits that they were receiving before the implementation of this law.
+According to the law, the Dubai Government’s Human Resources Department is responsible for correcting the status of executives who continue to serve at the date this law comes into force in accordance with its provisions, provided that the employees who have been awarded the total salary of the financial degree assigned to the Executive Director, and who do not occupy any of the job titles specified in this law Receive the same total salaries and financial benefits that they were paid before the implementation of this law.

 The provisions of Dubai Government’s Human Resources Management Law No. (8) of 2018 regarding the management of human resources for the Government of Dubai shall apply to the Executive Director in all that is not provided for in a special provision in the Human Resources Management Law for Executive Directors of the Government of Dubai No. (8) of 2021 and the decisions issued pursuant to it.
 And to the extent that it does not conflict with the nature of the CEO’s job.